Overview

 - draft

-- Default:
+- Default: false

 - layout

-— (string, optional)- Forces Hugo to use Alpha’s
+- Forces Hugo to use Alpha’s listlayout.

-layout. - LiVa warning if value is invalid.
+- LiVa warning if value is invalid.

 Advanced SEO